-The robustness formulation in this paper will be to consider a single approximate model, and establish upper bounds for the errors induced by applying a policy designed for the approximate model.
-We note that the upper bounds are readily applicable to a set of approximate models by taking the suprema of the error bounds with respect to set of models, and the difference between our formulation and the model uncertainties formulation reviewed above is that the latter has natural connections to minimax risk \cite{joseblanchet2024statisticallearningdistributionallyrobust}.
+\mypara{Robustness to model approximation.} The robustness formulation in this paper is therefore to consider a single approximate model, and establish upper bounds for the errors induced by applying a policy designed for the approximate model.
 Our setting has been considered in \cite{Lan81,kara2020robustness, kara2022robustness,muller1997does,hernandez1987approximation,GordienkoSystemControlLetters, GordienkoODE, GordienkoKybernetic,bozkurt2024modelapproximationmdpsunbounded} (discrete-time) and in \cite{pradhan2022robustness} (continuous-time).
-To our knowledge, one of the the earliest studies in this setting is \cite{Lan81}, where the author considered fully observed discrete-time controlled models and established continuity of the optimal value funtion with respect to models and gives a set convergence result for sets of optimal control actions.
+To our knowledge, one of the earliest studies in this setting is \cite{Lan81}, where the author considered fully observed discrete-time controlled models, established continuity of the optimal value function with respect to models, and gave a set convergence result for sets of optimal control actions.
 Related results are presented in \cite{muller1997does,hernandez1987approximation}.
 A closely related sequence of works is \cite{kara2020robustness, kara2022robustness}, where the authors study robustness to incorrect transition kernels, focusing primarily on asymptotic convergence under weak convergence and setwise convergence, as well as on strong uniformity results with respect to total variation convergence.
-Specifically, a robustness result is obtained, in an asymptotic convergence sense, for the discounted cost criterion in \cite{kara2020robustness} and for the average cost criterion in \cite{kara2022robustness}, respectively, under {\it continuous} weak convergence of transition kernels; uniformity results under total variation convergence are also established.
+Specifically, a robustness result is obtained, in an asymptotic convergence sense, for the discounted-cost criterion in \cite{kara2020robustness} and for the average-cost criterion in \cite{kara2022robustness}, respectively, under {\it continuous} weak convergence of transition kernels; uniformity results under total variation convergence are also established.
 A unified perspective is given in \cite{KaraYuksel2021Chapter}, which considers quantized approximations as a special case.